LauraHBui/Modelling-Crime-Data-2021/docs/05-inferential-statistics.md

 ```
 <br>

-We now have three more data frames, each with the 1,000 samples of varying sample sizes.
+We now have three more data frames, each with the means of the 1,000 samples of varying sample sizes.
 We will bind these together but, first, for each set, we create a new column called `sample_size`, which will tell us the sample size:
 <br>